lukaszraczylo/graphql-monitoring-proxy/README.md

 **Important**: The cache key is calculated from the **request body + user context (user ID and role)**.
 This means:
 - Identical queries with different variables are cached separately
-- **Identical queries from different users are cached separately** (security isolation)
+- Identical queries from different users are cached separately
-- **Identical queries with different roles are cached separately** (prevents privilege escalation)
+- Identical queries with different roles are cached separately
-- This ensures correct caching behavior and prevents data leakage between users
+- This keeps distinct identities from sharing a cache entry

-**🔒 Security Update (v0.27.0+)**: Cache keys now include user context by default to prevent security vulnerabilities where users could see each other's cached data.
-This is enabled by default and should NOT be disabled in multi-user applications.
+**Note on the security scope of this isolation**: The proxy decodes the JWT payload for the user ID and role, but it does not verify the JWT signature.
+A cache hit also returns before the request reaches the upstream backend's own authorization check.
+Treat the user/role split in the cache key as isolation between honest clients, not as an authorization boundary.
+Do not rely on it to stop a forged token from reaching another user's cached data.
+Cache keys include user context by default; keep this enabled in multi-user applications.

 Example:
 ```graphql